cfpb/design-manual/ui-toolkit/modals.md

 <h2 id="guidelines">Content guidelines<span class="cf-code-link">
 </span></h2>

 <p>Modal windows should have a clear headline at the top of the window.
-This headline should clearly state what is happening or what action a modal is prompting the user for.</p>
+This headline should clearly state what is happening or what action a modal is prompting the user for.
+For instance, if a modal appears due to inactivity, the headline should clearly state the action that is about to take place due to that inactivity.</p>

 <p>Any copy underneath the headline should include clear instructions about what the user needs to do.</p>